andycroll/andycroll.com/_posts/2022/2022-10-31-use-zero-for-integer-float-comparison.md

 ## Why not?

-This is a habit I still struggle with after 15 years of Ruby programming.
-The `== 0` syntax is how _many_ other similar languages do comparison and is deeply ingrained in my fingers!
+The `== 0` syntax is how _many_ other similar languages perform comparison and is deeply ingrained in my fingers.
+I still struggle to apply this advice even after 15 years of Ruby programming.

 You might get folks pushing back for “performance” reasons.